carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

-integration with the [Materials Project API](https://next-gen.materialsproject.org/api), iii) use of genetic machine-learning and iv) agnosticism to underlying microstructure, and ultimate engineering application, make it a tool with much broader applications than its predecessors.
+integration with the [Materials Project API](https://next-gen.materialsproject.org/api), iii) use of genetic machine-learning and iv) agnosticism to underlying microstructure, and
+v) ultimate engineering application, make it a tool with much broader applications than its predecessors.

 # Statement of need